laravel/docs/eloquent.md

 #### Deleting Models By Query

-Of course, you may also run a delete query on a set of models.
+Of course, you may also run a delete statement on a set of models.
 In this example, we will delete all flights that are marked as inactive.
 Like mass updates, mass deletes will not fire any model events for the models that are deleted:

     $deletedRows = App\Flight::where('active', 0)->delete();

-> {note} When issuing a mass delete via Eloquent, the `deleting` and `deleted` model events will not be fired for the deleted models.
-This is because the models are never actually retrieved when issuing a mass delete.
+> {note} When executing a mass delete statement via Eloquent, the `deleting` and `deleted` model events will not be fired for the deleted models.
+This is because the models are never actually retrieved when executing the delete statement.

 <a name="soft-deleting"></a>
 ### Soft Deleting